stimulus-components/stimulus-components/src/content-loader/README.md

 # Content Loader Controller

-This controller let you asynchronously load HTML from an url.
+This controller allows you to asynchronously load HTML from an url.

 ## Installation